 The amount of this Out-of-Pocket Maximum is shown in the Summary of Benefit Chart in Appendix A of this EOC.
-This amount is the most you pay for Cost Sharing for Essential Health Benefits during a policy period (usually a year).
-Once you reach this amount your plan pays 100% of the Allowed Amount.
+Once you reach this amount your plan pays 100% of the Allowed Amount for Covered Services.
 Not all payments you make are counted towards the Out-of-Pocket Maximum.
 The Out-of-Pocket Maximum does not include, for example:

-- Any part if the premium paid for the policy. - Any payment you make for non-covered services - Payments made for benefits which are not Essential Health Benefits (see the definition of Essential Health Benefits in Section 15)
+- Any part if the premium paid for the policy. - Any payment you make for non-covered services